-If you're looking for a healthy and filling breakfast recipe, then look no further than this peanut butter baked oatmeal!
-It has a great texture, is naturally sweetened, and can be customized with many fruit and nut options.
+If you're looking for a nutritious and filling breakfast recipe, look no further than this peanut butter baked oatmeal!
+This make-ahead breakfast has a great texture, is sweetened with bananas and maple syrup, and can be flavored with chocolate chips or many fruit and nut options.

 That baked oatmeal post I linked to just above is my base recipe for all of the baked oatmeal recipes on my site, this peanut butter baked oatmeal included.
+It's easy to throw together, versatile in what you add, and best of all, nutritious.
 I'd rather save the butter, sugar, and oatmeal trifecta for real deal oatmeal cookies, you know?

 Reasons to Love This Recipe

-- This recipe is healthy!
-It uses mashed banana in place of butter and a modest amount of pure maple syrup instead of larger quantities of other processed sugars.
+- This recipe is nutritious.
+It uses mashed banana in place of butter and a modest amount of pure maple syrup instead of larger quantities of granulated or brown sugar.

 - You get delicious peanut butter flavor, which pairs very nicely with banana and maple syrup.